 burrows that we have in town.
 Burrowing Owls like to be elevated so they can see predators coming.
 The

 City started installing the "T" perches when they started marking the burrows to make them visible to

-seen perching on them.
+often be seen perching on them.